-To reduce your c-store inventory shrinkage rate, focus on the placement of inventory at your convenience store, giving you better visibility to certain products.
+To reduce your c-store inventory shrinkage rate, focus on inventory placement at your convenience store, giving you better visibility to certain products.
 Additionally, track inventory quickly and easily using hand-held scanners.
-You will reduce errors, spot theft faster, and eliminate unnecessary paperwork — you can also spend more time training your employees to help prevent theft.
+You’ll reduce errors, spot theft faster, and eliminate unnecessary paperwork — you can also spend more time training your employees to help prevent theft.
 Lastly, create inventory loss awareness, and use the data gathered from your POS inventory software to determine how you can reduce shrinkage and improve your bottom line.

 #2: Measure Sales Per Square Foot

-Sales per square foot measures your store’s average revenue for every foot of sales space.
-This is an important metric because it tells you how efficiently you are using available space within your c-store.
-If you own multiple convenience stores, tracking sales per square foot becomes even more important so you can see how each store uses space effectively.
+Sales per square foot measure your store’s average revenue for every foot of sales space.
+This is an important metric because it tells you how efficiently you use available space within your c-store.
+If you own multiple convenience stores, tracking sales per square foot becomes even more vital so you can see how each store uses space effectively.

 #3: Measure Average Customer Spend

-The average customer speed is an essential convenience store measurement because the average dollar spent per transaction gives you an overall view of how much money your customers are spending and what items they’re buying.
+The average customer speed is an essential convenience store measurement because the average dollar spent per transaction gives you an overall view of how much your average customer spends and what items are purchased.

 Get a CStoreOffice® demo today.